chrisryan91/JavaScript-Mini-Arcade/README.md

 ### Content

 The brainstorming process that began in the lead up to starting my project, I was spending time watching tutorials on how to make quizzes and games with JavaScript.
 I was considering somehow utilizing Google Charts for my project.
-I generally understood the process involved in some of the tutorials - like Connect Four.
+I generally understood the process involved in some of the tutorials - like *Connect Four*.
 While in other tutorials - like a Pong game - I was left confused.
 Despite this, I learned quite a lot watching these tutorials especially regarding canvas elements, JavaScript switch elements, the setInterval and clearInterval functions, localStorage functions and more.
 I decided to integrate some of the code I had written while watching tutorials into a website that offered multiple games.
 This way code I had written would not go to waste and I could present it alongside my own code.

 ### Resourced Content and Media

 - W3Schools constantly offered me solutions, definitions and runnable examples when I needed information or ran into a problem.
 - Stack Overflow.
-- The Snake game was taken from this tutorial which thought me how to use the canvas element.
+- The *Snake* game was taken from this tutorial which thought me how to use the canvas element.
 I integrated it into my own website: [How to code snake game in JavaScript](https://www.youtube.com/watch?v=baBq5GAL0_U).
-- I had written a very basic rock, paper, scissor game but because I wanted to use images and the onClick function to determine the user choice, the localStorage function to to getItem and setItem to update the scores in the DOM, I used code from freeCodeCamp.com that used a Switch statement to determine the winner and calls three separate new functions - win(), lose(), draw() - which made it easier to update the local storage and the DOM with .innerHTML.
+- I had written a very basic *Rock, Paper, Scissors* game but because I wanted to use images and the onClick function to determine the user choice, the localStorage function to to getItem and setItem to update the scores in the DOM, I used code from freeCodeCamp.com that used a Switch statement to determine the winner and calls three separate new functions - win(), lose(), draw() - which made it easier to update the local storage and the DOM with .innerHTML.
 At the end of rockpaperscissors.js I left my own code commented out.
 I used this tutorial: [JavaScript, HTML, CSS - Rock Paper Scissors Game](https://www.youtube.com/watch?v=jaVNP3nIAv0).
-- For the Connect Four and Click Game, I used the methods from this video in developing the games: [Learn JavaScript by Building 7 Games ](https://www.youtube.com/watch?v=ec8vSKJuZTk&t=5246s).
+- For the *Connect Four* and *Speed Click Game*, I used the methods from this video in developing the games: [Learn JavaScript by Building 7 Games ](https://www.youtube.com/watch?v=ec8vSKJuZTk&t=5246s).
-- For the Connect Four, I copied the list of winning arrays and used it's method of looping through the squares listening for a click so I could add a circular background image to small div.
+- For the *Connect Four*, I copied the list of winning arrays and used it's method of looping through the squares listening for a click so I could add a circular background image to small div.
 I also used the tutorials method of looping through the winning arrays to see if they equal to one chosen by either player one or player two.
-- For the Click Game, I used the setInterval function from the tutorial on Whack-A-Mole for my own code to make the image appear on a random div every minute  or so.
+- For the *Speed Click Game*, I used the setInterval function from the tutorial on Whack-A-Mole for my own code to make the image appear on a random div every minute  or so.
 - I used these two tutorials to learn how to used localStorage with JavaScript: [Storing Objects with Local Storage in JavaScript](https://www.youtube.com/watch?v=AUOzvFzdIk4) and [An Introduction to Local Storage with JavaScript](https://www.youtube.com/watch?v=T9GWHFDcELQ&t=672s).
 - For writing this readme.md I used this explainer: [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/).
-- I used Creazilla to find PNG images for the Rock, Paper, Scissor game: [Creazilla](https://creazilla.com/nodes/36999-hands-are-showing-rock-paper-scissors-icons-clipart).
+- I used Creazilla to find PNG images for the *Rock, Paper, Scissors* game: [Creazilla](https://creazilla.com/nodes/36999-hands-are-showing-rock-paper-scissors-icons-clipart).
 - <a href="https://www.freepik.com/free-vector/flower-background-desktop-wallpaper-cute-vector_18247662.htm#query=pastel%20pattern&position=3&from_view=keyword&track=ais">Image by rawpixel.com</a> on Freepik

 ## Acknowledgements